-Hermann Hauser II was born in 1911 and worked along with his father Hermann Hauser I in the same workshop from 1930.
-He took over the administration of the workshop in 1952 and led the company until 1983.
-He is one of the most important luthiers of the 21st century.
-Julian Bream, one of the most popular guitarists of the last century, played a guitar which was built by Hermann Hauser II in 1957.
+Hermann Hauser ® II was born in 1911 and from 1930 worked in the same workshop as his father Hermann Hauser ® I. He took over the management of the workshop in 1952 and ran the company until 1983.
+He is one of the most important violin makers of the 21st century.
+Julian Bream, one of the most popular guitarists of the last century, played a guitar built by Hermann Hauser ® II in 1957.

 |Back and sides:||Indian rosewood|